pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 Now the Web is cool, and everyone seems to be on the Web in some form or fashion.
 Anyone can become a web developer, blogger, or contribute something in some way, without anyone else's permission.
-Anyone—a curious student to a tenured professor or a seasoned entrepreneur to an aspiring researcher in a third-world country to a professional genealogist—should be able to share their journey of discovery in a simple, open way.
+Anyone—a curious student to a university scholar or a seasoned entrepreneur to an aspiring researcher in a third-world country to a professional genealogist—should be able to share their journey of discovery in a simple, open way.
 This mechanism should be simple enough to track basic questions and answers, and should scale well enough to